 Advice - General / Shift payments - tax and time off

-Some freelances working shifts have found themselves "taxed at source" - that is, Income Tax and National Insurance is deducted from their fees as if they were employed staff.
+Some freelances working shifts have found themselves "taxed at source" - that is, Income Tax and National Insurance are deducted from their fees as if they were employed staff.

-A major advantage of self-employed status is that business expenses can be claimed as costs against gross income, reducing taxable income and therefore increasing after-tax income.
+One advantage of self-employed status is that business expenses can be claimed as costs against gross income, reducing taxable income and therefore increasing after-tax income.
 Another advantage is simply that self-employed status means the freelance pays the tax later - which is considerably less burdensome if they are getting started, or in general if their income is increasing.
-And dealing with a mixture of gross and net payments can make the bad dream that is an Income Tax return a nightmare.

 Maintaining self-employed status may also have implications for copyright ownership: see Rights and why they are important.